 Blood Orange Aioli

-- Add the eggs and dijon mustard to the processor bowl.
+- Purée - Add the eggs, dijon mustard, roasted garlic, juice and zest to the processor bowl.
 Process until smooth and creamy.

-- Remove the lid.
-Add a bit of salt and pepper to taste, processing to incorporate.
+- Season - Remove the lid.
+Add a bit of salt and pepper to taste, pulse to incorporate.
 Taste and adjust seasoning if needed.

-- To the clean processor bowl, add the 1/2 onion.
+- Prepare the onion - To the clean processor bowl, add the ½ onion.
 Process until very finely minced.
 Spoon the onion into a strainer, and press with a rubber spatula to remove liquid.
 Add back to a dry processor bowl.

 - Generously spread each bun half with the blood orange aioli.
 Top with lettuce, tomato, and a patty.

 Do I have to make the blood orange aioli from scratch?
 I realize many (if not most) skip my "Tamara Talks" section, but I explain my experiences with this aioli.
 I will always be transparent with you.
 Aioli is an advanced skill, and results can vary.
 Starting with room temperature ingredients (especially the egg!) is imperative.
 You can